SQL Injection: what do you need to know about it?

 It spots all the vulnerabilities of a web site or web application (including SQLi) and allows to fix them.
 Clicking on the button below you can have a free trial of the solution:

 One of Swascan co-founders is Raoul Chiesa, one of the major cybersecurity experts wolrdwide.
 Raoul has a deep knowledge of SQL Injection:

 “I brought penetration testing to Italy and explained SQL Injection to Kevin (Mitnick) in 2000.
 With a bunch of friends I started doing R&D on a satellite hacking, we started discussing about Security by Design in 2010, about Cyber Threat Intelligence in 2012… Basically, geniuses!”

 Raoul co-founded Swascan in order to deal with such vulnerabilities as SQLi.

 In order to assure to your business the best tool available, Swascan developed a special ( Premio Cisco-Marzotto winner ) cybersecurity platform.
 It is completely in Cloud, Pay per Use and SaaS.
 You can see for yourself in our brochure: Cybersecurity platform and have an in-depth look at our services.
-Our three services cover all the governance needs in terms of risk management and periodic assessment.
-Basically, if you need to understand the areas in which your efforts must focus, Vulnerability Assessment, Network Scan and Code Review are the right tools for you.
+Our four services cover all the governance needs in terms of risk management and periodic assessment.
+Basically, if you need to understand the areas in which your efforts must focus, Vulnerability Assessment, Network Scan, Code Review and GDPR Self-Assessment are the right tools for you.
 Last but not least, don’t forget GDPR: our platform is 100% GDPR compliant ( GDPR infographic ).